tdilauro/Simplified-wiki/User-Profiles,-cases-and-requirements.md

 _So I can_  **find the title I am looking for and read it now**

+         Sent as OpenSearch form within OPDS navigation feed.
+Search results displayed as an acquisition feed.

 **Browse Recommended Titles by Librarians**

 ***